mit-racecar/6.141-spring-2016-team-5-documentation/_drafts/2016-04-06-lab-6-writeup.markdown

 ### A simple RRT

-For a simply RRT, we filled out these key parts as:
+For a simple RRT, we filled out these key parts as:

 1. `sample`:
   * With a $$\frac{1}{20}$$ chance, choose the goal location